-Jayla’s Jaunts: Agog & Awe In Arkansas is quite the history hop as Auntie Yah-Yah teaches her niece about the Little Rock 9, Maya Angelou, and Dr. Joycelyn Elders, the first Black Surgeon General.
-They also visit the Mosaic Templars Cultural Center and learn about its humble beginnings with founders, “freedmen, Chester and John.”
+Jayla’s Jaunts: Agog & Awe In Arkansas (780L) is quite the history hop as Auntie Yah-Yah teaches her niece about the Little Rock 9, and Dr. Joycelyn Elders, the first Black Surgeon General.

 NOW IN THE AUTHOR’S QUILL AND INKWELL…